 - ptrptrCos: Input/Output.
 The chirp corresponding to Eq.(5.6.1) is stored in ptrptrCos[0..steps_filld-1].
-Input in the sense that much of the internal logic of chirp_filters() depends on how the pointers ptrptrCos (and ptrptrSin below) are set.
+Input in the sense that much of the internal logic of chirp_filters (depends on how the pointers ptrptrCos (and ptrptrSin below) are set.
 If either is set to NULL memory allocation will be performed inside chirp_filters().
 If both are not NULL then it is assumed the calling routine has allocated the memory before calling chirp_filters(). - ptrptrSin: Input/Output.
 Similar to ptrptrCos above.
-The chirp corresponding to Eq.(5.6.2) is stored in ptrptrSin[0..steps_filld-1].

-- steps_alloc: Input/Output.
-The integer steps_alloc is the number of floating point entries allocated for storing the the two chirps, i.e. the number of valid subscripts in the arrays ptrptrCos and ptrptrSin.
+The chirp corresponding to Eq.(5.6.2) is stored in ptrptrSin[0..steps_filld-1]. - steps_alloc: Input/Output.
+The integer steps_alloc is the number of floating point entries allocated for storing the two chirps, i.e. the number of valid subscripts in the arrays ptrptrCos and ptrptrSin.
 This integer should be set in the calling routine if memory is allocated there, or it will be set inside chirp_filters() if memory is to be allocated there.
 If both of the pointers ptrptrCos and ptrptrSin are not NULL then chirp_filters() understands that the calling routine is taking responsibility for allocating the memory for the chirp, and the calling routine must set steps_alloc accordingly.
-In this case chirp_filters() will fill up the arrays ptrptrCos and ptrptrSin until the memory is full (i.e fill them with steps_alloc of floats) or until the chirp terminates, whichever is less. - clscnc_time: Output.
-The float clscnc_time is the time to coalescence in seconds, measured from the instant when the orbital frequency is Initial_Freq given by t_c in Eqs.(5.4.1) and (5.4.2). - err_cd_sprs: Input.
+In this case chirp_filters() will fill up the arrays ptrptrCos and ptrptrSin until the memory is full (i.e fill them with steps_alloc of floats) or until the chirp terminates, whichever is less.

+- steps_filld: Output.
+The integer steps_filld is the number of time steps (sample values) actually computed for this evolution.
+It is less than or equal to steps_alloc. - clscnc_time: Output.
+The float clscnc_time is the time to coalescence in seconds, measured from the instant when the orbital frequency is Initial_Freq given by t_c in Eqs.(5.4.1) and (5.4.2).

+err_cd_sprs: Input.
 Error code supression.
 This integer specifies the level of disaster encountered in the computation of the chirp for which the user will be explicitly warned with a printed message.
 Set to 0: prints all the termination messages.
 Set to 4000: suppresses all but a few messages which are harbingers of true disaster.
 The termination messages are numbered from 0 to 3999 loosely in accordance with their severity (the larger numbers corresponding to more severe warnings).
 Any message with a number less than err_cd_sprs will not be printed.
 A termination code of 0 means the chirp calculation was executed as requested.
 A termination code in the 1000's means the chirp was terminated early because the post-Newtonian approximantion was deemed no longer valid.
 A termination code in the 2000's generally indicates some problem with memory allocation.
 A termination code in the 3000's generally indicates a serious logic fault.
 Many of these "3000" errors result in the termination of the program.
 If you get an error message number it is easy to find the portion of source code where the fault occured; just do a character string search on the four digit number.